NPR knows a riot when it sees one.

 Unwittingly, the Times itself compellingly made the case that it opts for language in line with the Palestinian narrative.
 To highlight the “radically different language used by the two sides,” a reporter explained that “what Palestinians called peaceful demonstrations, the Israeli military described as ‘violent riots.’”
-The New York Times sees riots, too — but in places like Berkeley and India.
-In Gaza, they clearly prefer the word preferred by Palestinians.
+The New York Times sees riots, too — in places like Berkeley and India.
+In Gaza, they prefer the word preferred by Palestinians.

 On @NPR, @NPRinskeep just asked a Gazan with a kite w a swastika on it what it means to him.
 "The Jews go crazy when you mention Hitler."
 Steve Inskeep asked if he knows the Israelis are using the swastikas to discredit Gazans.
 "It's what we mean.
 We want them to burn," he said.

 — Batya Ungar-Sargon (@bungarsargon) May 15, 2018